georgecatalin/ABAP_Practical-Learning/README.md

 * using screen blocks and understanding the internal table behind the select-options
 * using sy-uline and sy-vline system variables to draw boundaries of the tables in classic reports style
 * use best performance guidelines with ABAP Programming (e.g. parallel cursors when dealing with nested loops)
+* using events in classic reports of ABAP
 <img src="sap_logo.png" alt="SAP Logo" width="100">